Demonstrating Real Advantage of Machine-Learning-Enhanced Monte Carlo for Combinatorial Optimization

 Many different algorithms have been introduced in the course of the years to study combinatorial optimization.
 Exact deterministic solvers are available, but their applicability is limited to moderately large sizes \cite{rendl2007maxcut, krislock2017biqcrunch, gusmeroli2022biqbin, CJMM22,gurobi, nakhle2025gta} due to an exponential increase in the computational cost.
 Hence, state-of-the-art scalable solvers for combinatorial optimization are instead based on simple {\it local} stochastic rules, in which one or a few variables are updated at each step.
 Starting from a random assignment of variables, local moves are proposed by some heuristics, and accepted according to the achieved gain in the objective function.
 A prominent example is Simulated Annealing (SA)~\cite{kirkpatrick1983sa}, but other effective heuristics exist \cite{marinari2000effects, boettcher2004extremal, alava2008circumspect, benlic2013breakout, angelini2019monte, bernaschi2021we}.
 Quantum algorithms such as Quantum Annealing \cite{kadowaki1998qa, farhi2001aqc, santoro2002theory, das2008rmp, fioroni2025entanglement} and Quantum Approximate Optimization Algorithms \cite{farhi2014qaoa, brady2024iterative} have also been proposed~\cite{farhi2020needs}.
 However, these algorithms often fail to find the best solution and can only find approximate ones, often with large relative errors.
 To date, they do not seem to outperform classical ones~\cite{bapst2013quantum}.

 Recently, it has been proposed to use machine-learning~(ML) methods as a way to generate better heuristics for stochastic search algorithms, in particular because such methods can propose {\it global} moves in which most of the variables are updated in a single step~\cite{bengio2021mlco, dai2017learnco, kool2019attention, pahng2020predicting, korol2022calculation, fan2023searching, feng2025sequential, krylova2025unsupervised}.

 Yet, until now, most results have been limited to moderately large sizes and do not seem to outperform classical algorithms.
 Claims of superiority~\cite{schuetz2022combinatorial} have been contested \cite{angelini2023modern, boettcher2023inability}.
 Some works have focused in particular on the task of finding the minimum energy configuration of spin glass models~\cite{sanokowski2022one, dobrynin2025nonlocal, korol2022calculation, sanokowski2025scalable}.
 Also in this case, claims of superiority~\cite{fan2023searching} have been contested~\cite{boettcher2023deep, fan2023reply}.
 Therefore, it is still unclear whether a novel ML-based method can outperform or even perform comparably with state-of-the-art classical algorithms.

 To give a clear answer to this question, in this work, we consider a hard benchmark for combinatorial optimization, namely the three-dimensional Edwards-Anderson spin glass model that provides instances of Quadratic Unconstrained Binary Optimization (QUBO).
-We perform a fair comparison of a ML-assisted Global Annealing (GA) algorithm with two state-of-the-art solvers, namely SA and Population Annealing (PA).
-We present the first convincing evidence, to our knowledge, that a ML-assisted algorithm can outperform state-of-the-art solvers under controlled conditions.
+We perform a fair comparison of an ML-assisted Global Annealing (GA) algorithm with two state-of-the-art solvers, namely SA and Population Annealing (PA).
+We present robust evidence that an ML-assisted algorithm can outperform state-of-the-art solvers under controlled conditions.

 More specifically, our main results are as follows. \begin{itemize}